Detroit Partnership: Prohibition era

 Throughout the Prohibition era, from 1920 to 1933, the Detroit River was utilized to facilitate the flow of illegal liquor from Canada to Detroit.
 The bootleggers who did this were referred to as rum runners.
 These bootleggers also owned the majority of the speed boats in the river.
 Detroit had a dedicated fleet of patrol boats to prevent the transportation of liquor across the border.
 However, this system was ineffective because federal officers were caught taking bribes.
 Towards the end of Prohibition, the gangs began upgrading to larger boats able to manage heavy seas and carry more liquor, and added larger motors to enable higher workload and maintain their schedule.
-Detroit continued to add more of a police presence but the rum runners were able to go around the checkpoints.
+Detroit continued to add more of a police presence, but the rum runners were able to go around the checkpoints.

-In the late 1920s, following the 18th Amendment to the United States Constitution, the Detroit Partnership capitalized on new transportation mediums in order to conduct their illicit activities.
+In the late 1920s, following the Eighteenth Amendment to the United States Constitution, the Detroit Partnership capitalized on new transportation mediums in order to conduct their illicit activities.
 They were aided by Detroit's proximity to the Canadian border and neighboring city of Windsor, Ontario, with the province not having a ban on the production and exportation of alcohol.

 Until the late 1920s, goods and civilians crossed the Detroit-Windsor border via ferry, as there was no bridge.
 The automotive industry within Detroit encouraged immigrants from Canada to seek work in the United States, which in turn invited bootleggers to shuffle their illicit goods through large crowds of immigrants.
 Initial plans and blueprints to build the Ambassador Bridge and Detroit-Windsor Tunnel found public support as Detroiters became upset with the apparent lack of infrastructure.
 By the time the Bridge and Tunnel were built in 1929 and 1930, respectively, the liquor trade was under the purview of the state and provincial governments.
 The city of Windsor and Detroit-Tunnel were consequently nicknamed "Windsor the Wicked" and "Detroit-Windsor Funnel" due to a negative reputation from illegal liquor trading.